iyer-karthik/Insight-project/README.md

     return math.exp(rate) - 1
 ```
 **Lending strategy**:
-What does all of give us?
+What does all of this give us?

 *It gives a way to rank all the loans.
 The lending strategy is to invest only in top performing loans, where performance is measured by expected returns.*

-As a way to validate the strategy, I ranked all loans in the test set by their expected returns, bined them in to top 20 %, 20-40 % and so on, and then compared the results in each bin to actual observed returns.
+As a way to validate the strategy, I ranked all loans in the test set by their expected returns, binned them in to top 20 %, 20-40 % and so on, and then compared the results in each bin to actual observed returns.

-The idea sounds simple enough.
+A good model should show similar trends for observed and expected returns in each category.
 Let's test the robustness of the strategy.
-A good model should show similar trends for observed and expected returns in each category.

 Here is a comparison of the average expected return and average observed return in each bin.

 ![performance](images/Modified_final_expected_return_plot.png)

 This strategy performs well on back-test and picks out the top performing loans.
+Loans that are expected to perform well do perform well and loans that are expected to perform worse do perform worse.

 ## Insights <a id='insights'></a>
 Classification and survival analysis models also output factors most indicative of default.
-Here are some key insights:
+Here are some key insights from my analysis:
 - Loan-to-income ratio is the top predictor of loan default.
 A higher loan-to-income ratio corresponds to a smaller number of
 payments.
 - Loan description is a good predictor of loan default, especially description polarity.